Table of Contents

 - If it is safe and possible to do so, get the pet owner’s information.

-- Politely ask for the names and contact details of any witnesses to the attack.
+- Politely request the names and contact information of any witnesses to the attack.

 - Report the dog bite incident to animal control.